elliottabe/elliottabe.github.io/content/authors/admin/_index.md

     url: https://www.biology.washington.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational and theoretical models of sensorimotor representations.
+bio: I am postdoctoral researcher in is a computational and theoretical neuroscientist at the University of Washington.
+My research focuses on the brain’s ability to process diverse types of information, as well as extract and utilize representations to guide behavior.

 # Interests to show in About widget
 interests: